Jennifer J. Stewart

 Jennifer J. Stewart is an American children's writer.
 She writes humorous books for young children and middle grade (upper elementary school) readers.
 She also writes educational nonfiction for children under the pen name J.J.
 Stewart.

 She was born in East Patchogue, New York, to a librarian mother and a physicist father.
 When she was four years old, her family moved to Tucson, Arizona, where she grew up and attended Whitmore Elementary, Townsend Junior High, and Catalina High.
 She received an honors degree in English from Wellesley College, followed by an M.B.A. from the University of Utah.

-She is a past president and founding board member of Make Way for Books.
-She and her husband volunteer with The Flying Samaritans.